Clepalitto/GPS-generation/README.md

 > This is just a "functional" program.
 It's just here because I thought it might be useul to some guy 🤔 ...

+## Possible uses

+- You want to go trekking, but you don't know where ... 🗻
+- You want to set an appointement place, but you don't know where ...

 But if you like this, feel free to contribute !